 A tea press is a pot with a strainer attached to a plunger.
 The plunger works with the strainer to separate tea leaves from the brewed tea to be poured into a cup.

-A tongue press is used for pressing cooked, skinned tongue into a tube shape.
-This lets tongue sliced for luncheon meat have a more uniform appearance to its slices.
+A tongue press is used to press cooked, skinned tongue or other meats into a uniform shape.
+This allows a more uniform appearance to slices cut for luncheon meat.